harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 - **Voiced alveolar lateral approximant** `/l/`, aka "Light L"
 - **Velarized alveolar lateral approximant** `/ɫ/`, aka "Dark L"

 The sound `/l/` is produced by placing the tip of the tongue against the alveolar ridge to block the central airflow.
-Generally, this sound occurs before vowels (e.g. "light", "fly").
+Generally, this sound occurs as syllable-onset (e.g. "light", "fly").

-The sound `/ɫ/` is produced by velarization (without the tip of the tongue touching the alveolar).
-Generally, this sound occurs after vowels or at the end of words (e.g. "pool", "well").
+The sound `/ɫ/` is produced by *velarization* (without the tip of the tongue touching the alveolar).
+Generally, this sound occurs as syllable-coda (e.g. "always") or word-final (e.g. "well").
 - #define [Velarization](https://en.wikipedia.org/wiki/Velarization) modifies the articulation of a consonant by raising the back of the tongue toward the velum.

-Both  `/l, ɫ/` are *allophones* of `⟨l⟩`, so distinction between them does not change the meaning of the word.
-In fact, it can be said that `/l/` is the only lateral consonant because :
-- the usage between the two comes down to *accent*
+> [!warning] `/ɫ/` never appears as onset of a syllable.

+In American English, `⟨l⟩` is typically transcribed as `/l/`, which is the standard phoneme which the letter corresponds to.
+In this case, `[ɫ]` is described as an allophone of `/l/`.
-- `/l/` can replace `/ɫ/` for *enunciation* (e.g. "fill", "ball")
+- Ironically, `/l/` can replace `/ɫ/` for *enunciation* (e.g. "fill", "ball").
-- `/ɫ/` is written as `/l/` for convenience

 ### Vowels